-Any future action involving the expansion of CVWD's sphere to include the Buhman Avenue Study Area would require the Commission to make findings consistent with the requirements of CEQA.
+Any action involving the expansion of CVWD's sphere to include the Buhman Avenue Study Area requires the Commission to make findings consistent with the requirements of CEQA.
 Absent an available categorical or statutory exemption, this would likely involve at a minimum the preparation of an initial study and adoption of a negative declaration.
-Additionally, an expansion of CVWD's sphere to include the Buhman Avenue Study Area would arguably be inconsistent with the Commission's adopted policies relating to lands designated as agriculture and their potential inclusion within special district spheres for purposes of urban development through the extension of essential public services.
-Based on these factors, it is recommended that the Commission continue to exclude the Buhman Avenue Study Area from CVWD's sphere.
-However, CVWD and the City have maintained a contract for 30 years that contemplates the extension of public water service to the Buhman Avenue Study Area.
-Therefore, an exception to the aforementioned Commission policies may be appropriate at such time that the requirements of CEQA have been addressed for an expansion of CVWD's sphere to include some or all of the Buhman Avenue Study Area.
+Additionally, an expansion of CVWD's sphere to include any or all of the Buhman Avenue Study Area would arguably be inconsistent with the Commission's adopted policies relating to lands designated as agriculture and their potential inclusion within special district spheres for purposes of urban development through the extension of essential public services unless the Commission determines an exception is warranted.